lfurtkevicova/gislab-my-notes/docs/general/conventions.rst

 this documentation designed to help you get the most out of the material.
 You will find number of styles of text that distinguish between different kinds of information.
-Here are some types of headings, examples of typographical conventions, styles, and an explanation of their meaning.
+Here are some types of headings, examples of typographical conventions, styles and an explanation of their meaning.

 .. _styles-text: